shinh/beflisp/README.md

 BefLisp
 =======

+Lisp implementation in Befunge

-Lisp implementation in Befunge, based on LLVM to Befunge compiler
+beflisp.bef is the Lisp interpreter in Befunge, and bc2bef.cc is the translator from LLVM bit code to Befunge.

 How to Use